finos/rune-dsl/documentation/mapping.rst

 Basic Mappings
 ^^^^^^^^^^^^^^
-If any attribute does not have a synonym on it then the mapping will search down the Rosetta tree for the next attributes that do have synonyms.
+Basic mapping specify how a value from the input document can be directly mapped to a value in the resulting Rosetta document.

 Synonym Source
 ==============